lablup/backend.ai/docs/README.md

 ## Preview

+### The PR previews

+Our ReadTheDocs bot automatically builds the HTML preview for each commit of a PR that changes the contents of the `docs` directory.
+You may simply click the link in the PR comment written by the bot.

 ### The HTML documentation

-You may open `_build/html/index.html` from the local filesystem directly on your browser, but the REST API reference (as of 23.09) which uses a dedicated Javascript-based viewer won't work.
+You may open `_build/html/index.html` from the local filesystem directly on your browser, but the REST API reference (as of 24.03) which uses a dedicated Javascript-based viewer won't work.

 To preview the full documentation including the REST API reference seamlessly, you need to run a local nginx server.